 Jennifer M. Brown began her career editing and marketing children’s books at what was then Harper & Row.
 She has taught K–3 at the Buckley School in New York and was the children’s reviews editor at Publishers Weekly for nine years.
 She is now the children’s editor for Shelf Awareness, an e-newsletter to the book trade, and also the director of the Center for Children’s Literature at Bank Street.

-Allie Bruce is the Bank Street Library’s interim children’s librarian (a.k.a. library media specialist).
-As children’s librarian, she guides students into becoming independent library users, responsible researchers, and lifelong lovers of reading.
-A graduate of the Pratt Institute, with a master’s in library science—library media studies, Allie reviews children’s books for School Library Journal and Shelf Awareness and is a member of ALA’s 2013–2014 Notable Audible Awards Committee.
+Allie Jane Bruce is Children's Librarian for Bank Street College, where she guides students into becoming independent library users and lifelong lovers of reading.
+A graduate of the Pratt Institute, with a Master’s in Library Media Studies, Allie is a member of the 2016 Newbery Committee and a Librarian for We Need Diverse Books.
 Allie began her career working as a bookseller at Politics and Prose Bookstore in Washington, DC.

 Mary Clark is a retired school librarian and technology coordinator, still active on ALSC committees and leading children’s book groups (the Young Critics Clubs) at Perrot Memorial Library in Old Greenwich, CT.
 In her early career, Mary worked internationally as an AMI certified Montessori teacher.